OoliteProject/oolite/installers/win32/Oolite_Readme.txt

 -----------------

 A folder has been created in Start -> Program Files called Oolite.
-This folder has icons for running the game, the reference sheet, this file, and an uninstall program.
+This folder has icons for running the game, the reference sheet, the Advice for New Commanders guide, the link to the official Oolite website,a more detailed ReadMe document in PDF format and an uninstall program.

 To run the game, choose the Oolite icon in the Oolite folder.